mark-making/t/jekyll/_posts/2020-09-21-prince-william-a-planet-for-us-all.md

 He says:

-> “*I’ve been really heartened by what I’ve been hearing from other people and how they’ve decided to appreciate nature and experience it and see all the things that they never thought they would.
-The details come out because they never thought they had the time.*
+> “*I can’t talk about Coronavirus without mentioning how many people sadly lost their lives and how terrible and sad that all is.
+But I think the tiny little ray of light, if there is any ray of light from this, is that is allows us to take stock and to refocus our priorities.
+I’ve been really heartened by what I’ve been hearing from other people and how they’ve decided to appreciate nature and experience it and see all the things that they never thought they would.*
 >
 > “*Someone has to put their head above the parapet and say, I care about this.
-To have the belief that If we all work together, we can make a difference*.”
+To have the belief that if we all work together, we can make a difference*.”

 Produced by Oxford Films in association with Talesmith, for ITV.